ic005k/OCAuxiliaryTools/READMe.md

 This software is based on SampleCustom.plist provided by the latest development version of OC.
 It is recommended to upgrade OC to the latest development version before using this software.

-OC development version can be downloaded here: https://github.com/williambj1/OpenCore-Factory/releases thanks @williambj1!
+OC development version can be downloaded here: https://github.com/acidanthera/OpenCorePkg/actions

-The above links have been put into the "resources" menu of the software.

 Interpretation (translation) of various functions of the software: Due to time constraints, I apologize for not finishing and typesetting in detail, and suggest that you study the original OC instructions.